amitkumariitd/pulse-backend/doc/requirements/split_order_feature.md

   - `EXECUTING` - Currently being sent to broker
   - `EXECUTED` - Successfully executed
   - `FAILED` - Execution failed
-  - `CANCELLED` - Cancelled by user or system
-  - `SKIPPED` - Skipped due to parent cancellation
+  - `SKIPPED` - Skipped due to parent expiration

 **Scheduling**:
 - `scheduled_at` (TIMESTAMPTZ) - When this order should execute